 Next

-In the cultural heart of Chiang Mai, Chala Number 6 provides a tranquil retreat with lush gardens and traditional Lanna architecture.
-The hotel offers luxurious amenities and is conveniently located near local attractions.
+In the cultural heart of Chiang Mai, Chala Number 6 provides a tranquil 5-star retreat with lush gardens and traditional Lanna architecture.
+The hotel offers opulent amenities and is conveniently located near local attractions.

 Meet Jessica Fulton, your trip host based in Tampa, Florida.
 With an unwavering passion for travel, Jessica immerses herself in diverse cultures to create meaningful experiences.
 Balancing her life, she juggles a tech career by day and embraces the joys of motherhood to two children and two lovable doodles.
 Eager to share the enchantment of Thailand, Jessica looks forward to embarking on this exciting journey with you.